Knihobot

 4,3(55)Ohodnotit

-"Building on what already is the most comprehensive introduction to competitive programming, this enhanced new textbook features new material on advanced topics, such as calculating Fourier transforms, finding minimum cost flows in graphs, and using automata in string problems.
-Critically, the text accessibly describes and shows how competitive programming is a proven method of implementing and testing algorithms, as well as developing computational thinking and improving both programming and debugging skills.
-Topics and features: Introduces dynamic programming and other fundamental algorithm design techniques, and investigates a wide selection of graph algorithms Compatible with the IOI Syllabus, yet also covering more advanced topics, such as maximum flows, Nim theory, and suffix structures Surveys specialized algorithms for trees, and discusses the mathematical topics that are relevant in competitive programming Reviews the features of the C++ programming language, and describes how to create efficient algorithms that can quickly process large data sets Discusses sorting algorithms and binary search, and examines a selection of data structures of the C++ standard library Covers such advanced algorithm design topics as bit-parallelism and amortized analysis, and presents a focus on efficiently processing array range queries Describes a selection of more advanced topics, including square-root algorithms and dynamic programming optimization Fully updated, expanded and easy to follow, this core textbook/guide is an ideal reference for all students needing to learn algorithms and to practice for programming contests.
-Knowledge of programming basics is assumed, but previous background in algorithm design or programming contests is not necessary.
-With its breadth of topics, examples and references, the book is eminently suitable for both beginners and more experienced readersalike"--Provided by publisher
+This enhanced textbook builds on a comprehensive introduction to competitive programming, featuring new material on advanced topics like Fourier transforms, minimum cost flows in graphs, and automata in string problems.
+It effectively demonstrates how competitive programming serves as a method for implementing and testing algorithms while fostering computational thinking and enhancing programming and debugging skills.
+The text introduces dynamic programming and fundamental algorithm design techniques, exploring a wide range of graph algorithms.
+It aligns with the IOI Syllabus while also delving into advanced topics such as maximum flows, Nim theory, and suffix structures.
+Specialized algorithms for trees are surveyed, alongside relevant mathematical concepts.
+The book reviews C++ features and guides readers in creating efficient algorithms for large data sets.
+It discusses sorting algorithms, binary search, and various data structures from the C++ standard library.
+Advanced topics like bit-parallelism and amortized analysis are covered, with a focus on efficiently processing array range queries.
+Fully updated and easy to follow, this core textbook is an ideal reference for students learning algorithms and preparing for programming contests.
+While a basic understanding of programming is assumed, prior experience in algorithm design or contests is not necessary, making it suitable for both beginners and experienced readers

 Guide to Competitive Programming